sabymike/mongoose-schema-lastmodifiedfields/README.md

 ```

 ###Options
-The plugin can currently take two options
+The plugin currently has the following options

 - ####fieldSuffix
 A string to append to the end of each path to determine the name of each timestamp field.
 Defaults to "_lastModifiedDate"